HaxeFoundation/nekovm.org/www/pages/specs/objects.md

 Several operators can be overloaded so when they're applied to objects, they are actually calling methods.
 Here's a list of overloadable operators and corresponding methods names :

 - **string conversion** : call the `%%__string%%` method on the object with no arguments.
 A string should be returned.
-- **object comparison** : for any comparison between two different objects, the `%%__compare%%` method is called on the first object with the second object as parameter.
+- **object comparison** : for any comparison between two different objects, the `%%__compare%%` method is called on the first object with the second object as a parameter.
 - **addition** : in the case of `a + b`, if `a` is an object, `a.%%__add%%(b)` is called, otherwise if `b` is an object, `b.%%__radd%%(a)` is called.
 - **subtraction** : same as addition but with `%%__sub%%` and `%%__rsub%%`.
 - **multiplication** : same as addition but with `%%__mult%%` and `%%__rmult%%`.